piotr-machura/arch-setup/README.md

 checkout` to the master branch would temporarily remove all of the installed dotfiles.

 ### Package installation
-I use the [paru](https://github.com/Morganamilo/paru) AUR helper to install packages from official repos and from the AUR.
-It needs to be first installed the "traditional", `makepkg` way.

-1. Clone the PKGBUILD `git clone https://aur.archlinux.org/paru-bin.git`.
-2. cd into the `paru-bin` and run `makepkg -si`.
-3. Verify installation `paru -Syyyy`.

 The cloned repo contains a list of packages located in `~/.local/share/pacman/PKGLIST` and we will use it to download them all at once.
+Make sure the "multilib" repository and paralel downloads are enabled in `/etc/pacman.conf`.

 1. Obtain the gpg key needed for Spotify `curl -sS https://download.spotify.com/debian/pubkey.gpg | gpg --import -`.
 2. Install the packages `paru -S --needed - < ~/.local/share/pacman/PKGLIST`.

-### Pacman hooks
+### Pacman
-Link the included pacman hooks to the system-wide location by creating an appropriate directory`sudo mkdir /etc/pacman.d/hooks/` and linking the hooks `sudo ln -f ~/.local/share/pacman/hooks/* /etc/pacman.d/hooks`.
-The hooks also require that `sudo` knows where the user's `$HOME` is.
+Link the included pacman hooks to the system-wide location by creating an appropriate directory `sudo mkdir /etc/pacman.d/hooks/` and linking the hooks `sudo ln -f ~/.local/share/pacman/hooks/* /etc/pacman.d/hooks`.
+The hooks also require that user's `$HOME` is kept when executing commands as root.
 This can be enabled in the sudoers file.
 ```none
 visudo
 ------

 Defaults env_keep += "HOME"
 ```
-**or, alternatively** change the root's home directory to your user's in the `/etc/passwd` with `vipw`.
+**or**, alternatively the root's home directory can be changed to your user's in the `/etc/passwd` using `vipw`.

 **Important note:** hard links do not work well across partitions, so if your `/home` is on a different drive just copy the hooks instead.
-Also, **do not** change root's home to anything that is on a **different partition** than the root (`/`)partition.
+Also, **do not** change root's home to anything that is on a **different partition** than the root (`/`) partition.

 **Note:** the `package-list.hook` contains some exceptions to the packages being tracked (microcode, video drivers etc.).
 Examine it and you'll quickly figure out how to exclude additional ones.